 Chlorine can be toxic to aquatic wildlife even in low concentrations.
 The City proposes to dechlorinate the water to a residual chlorine concentration of 0.5mg/L prior to releasing it into the grazed seasonal wetlands.
 Staff has consulted with the Regional Water Quality Control Board regarding appropriate limits for residual chlorine concentrations.
-The RWQCB indicated that prior to release to surface waters, or sensitive wetland habitats, such as the grazed seasonal wetlands at the project site, the chlorine must be reduced to a "non-detectable" level of 0.1 mg/L or less.
-To ensure that the pipeline flushing water is not released into the seasonal wetland or surrounding surface waters at unacceptable chlorine concentrations that may be toxic to aquatic ecosystems, the Commission attaches Special Condition No. 10.
-Condition No. 10 requires that dechlorination should reduce total residual chlorine concentration to 0.1mg/L or less prior to discharging to seasonal grazed wetlands.
-The condition further requires that all retention basins be located at least 100 feet away from any surface waters, that no excavation for retention basins be allowed, and that all retention basins (i.e. plastic lining, straw bales, holding tanks) be removed entirely following pipeline flushing.
+The chief concern of the RWQCB is the direct discharge of chlorinated water into surface waters.
+As the City is not proposing to discharge flushing water directly into surface waters, but rather, to discharge the water onto grazed seasonal wetlands a minimum of 100 feet from any watercourse, the RWQCB has indicated that 0.5mg/L (which is the level of chlorine found in drinking water) is an acceptable level of residual chlorine.
+To ensure that the pipeline flushing water is not released into the seasonal wetland or surrounding surface waters at unacceptable chlorine concentrations that may be toxic to aquatic ecosystems, the Commission attaches Special Condition No.

+10. Condition No. 10 requires that dechlorination should reduce total residual chlorine concentration to 0.5mg/L or less prior to discharging to seasonal grazed wetlands.
+The condition further requires that all retention basins be located at least 100 feet away from any surface waters, that no excavation for retention basins be allowed, that all flushing water discharge locations be located a minimum of 100 feet from any surface waters, and that all retention basins (i.e. plastic lining, straw bales, holding tanks) be removed entirely following pipeline flushing.

 Section 30412 prevents the Commission from modifying, adopting conditions, or taking any action in conflict with any determination by the State Water Resources Control Board or any California Regional Water Quality Control Board in matters relating to water quality.
 Staff consulted with the Regional Water Quality Control Board (RWQCB) about permitting requirements and potential impacts resulting from the proposed project.
+The requirements of Special Condition Nos.
+9 and 10 are consistent with the recommendations made to Commission staff by staff of the RWQCB during consultations on the project.
 The proposed project requires a Section 401 Water Quality Certification from the RWQCB.
 The RWQCB has not yet acted on this required approval at the time of the writing of this staff report, and therefore, conditions and/or BMPs required by the Commission to minimize adverse impacts to water quality from the proposed pipeline construction activities would not conflict with actions of the RWQCB pursuant to the requirements of Coastal Act Section 30412.